Henry-Saver20/MinecraftMods/README.md

 This can be done through the technic launcher by clicking on the settings.

 **Step 3.**
-Install the folder on this github page with the mods in it.
+Install all the mods on this github page.

 **Step 4.**
 Drag all of the mods inside of that folder into the mods folder inside of your technic pack.